ChrisRahn/NN-image-processing/README.md

 ----------
 TO-DO
 ----------
-- Create a class to handle single image inputs from CLI
 - Handling for different amounts of shapes (currently 5 only)
 - Test different loss functions (Jaccard Sim?) to compare atts. fairly
 - Test different conv. kernel initializers (Sobel?)